7 Ways to Build Resilience and Handle Challenges

 Change happens.
-Most of the time you can’t control the things that change.
-You can’t keep a loved one from getting sick, you can’t control other people’s behavior, you can’t control a job loss.
+Most of the time, you can’t control the things that change.
+You can’t keep a loved one from getting sick, and you can’t control other people’s behavior.
+You can’t prevent a job loss.

 Instead of ruminating about what it should have been or could have been, accept what you can’t change.
 Lots of things happen in our lives that we can’t control.
 It’s how we handle them that counts.

 If you look at the change in a positive way, even though it may bring on stress, you can see other opportunities hiding in the fog.

 I am no longer accepting the things I cannot change.
 Instead, I am changing the things I cannot accept.